elyor0529/requests/README.md

 Why Another HTTP Package?
 -------------------------
-Go's very own `net/http` has it all for making HTTP requests.
-However, `requests` wants to help make REST calls more declarative.
-It is safe for all [rodents](http://www.styletails.com/wp-content/uploads/2014/06/guinea-pig-booboo-lieveheersbeestje-2.jpg), not just gophers.
+This is Go's [net/http](https://golang.org/pkg/net/http/) on steroid for making high-level HTTP requests to REST services more declarative.
+It is safe for all [rodents](http://www.styletails.com/wp-content/uploads/2014/06/guinea-pig-booboo-lieveheersbeestje-2.jpg) , not just gophers.

 Install
 -------